For more information contact:

-Be Strong Announces Fourth Annual FREE National Event For Bullying Prevention Month, Live From New York City
+Be Strong Announces Fourth Annual FREE Event For Bullying Prevention Month, Live From New York City

 The primary purpose of the event is to: train students on resilience skills, provide a safe time to reveal challenges they might be facing with an adult and create awareness of the free Be Strong solutions that are available for students, families, schools and communities.
-This national event brings together communities across the US to help jumpstart student-led change within their own schools.
+This event brings together communities to help jumpstart student-led change within their own schools.

 All students in attendance will also receive a backpack and lunch, as well as Be Strong materials for free, including an 8-week resilience training program, by lead author Izzy Kalman, NCSP.

 Be Strong offers a relatable, yet thought provoking experience, connecting entertainment, education and the power of one person to bring about real change.
 The event will feature some of today’s top names in sport, entertainment and education.
 Denis Estimon, Jessie Funk, best-selling author, Broadway performer and motivational speaker, will be the keynote speakers/trainer.
 Music will be performed by America’s Got Talent fan favorites, Linkin’ Bridge and Kechi.

 According to the Center for Disease Control, 19% of 9th-12th grade students have been bullied on school property, 17.2% of students have seriously considered suicide, 31.5% of students have felt hopeless almost every day for two or more weeks, 7.4% of students have attempted suicide one or more times in the past twelve months.